Topic Modeling Using Latent Dirichlet Allocation (LDA)

 2. NLTK: The Natural Language Toolkit (NLTK) is a library for working with human language data.
 It provides tools for tokenizing, stemming, and lemmatizing text and for performing part-of-speech tagging, named entity recognition, and sentiment analysis.

 3. Matplotlib: It is a plotting library for Python.
-It is used for visualizing the results of topic models, such as the distribution of topics over documents or the relationships between words and topics.
+Researchers use it to visualize the results of topic models, such as the distribution of topics over documents or the relationships between words and topics.

 4. Scikit-learn: It is a library for machine learning in Python.
-It provides a wide range of algorithms for modeling topics, including Latent Dirichlet Allocation (LDA), Non-Negative Matrix Factorization (NMF), and others.
+It provides a wide range of algorithms for modeling topics, including LDA in NLP, Non-Negative Matrix Factorization (NMF), and others.

 5. Pandas: It is a library for data analysis in Python.
 It provides data structures and functions for working with structured data, such as the results of topic models, in a convenient and efficient manner.